-My mother worked as a fashion model in New York back in the 1930s, and it was fascinating, while working through the old family papers, to discover a wealth of photos and other archives from this epoch of her life.
+My mother worked for the Powers Agency as a fashion model in New York back in the 1930s, and it was fascinating, while working through the old family papers, to discover a wealth of photos and other archives from this epoch of her life.
 My favorite, by far, is this gem… in which St. Clair McKelway, the managing editor of the New Yorker, recommends her in glowing terms to the Barbizon Hotel for Women (“Sorority on E. 63rd St,” according to Vanity Fair in that link).

 This was excerpted on NPR’s All Things Considered on October 21, 2014.
 The writing here is delightful; the sentiment, astonishing.
 Enjoy…